funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 Thus each worker will complete the same number of iterations per epoch.
 This problem is avoided if we use the vanilla DDP because DDP internally makes sure that each GPU worker works with same number of batches.

 ### Download Vocabulary
 In order to train the embeddings layers we need the vocabulary file that was generated during the data generation phase.
-But we need to make sure that in each node only one worker downloads the file because if multiple workers downloads the same file, if the output path is same, then the file might get corrupted to concurrent writes, or else each worker needs to download the same file at multiple paths which is waste of disk space.
+But we need to make sure that in each node only one worker downloads the file because if multiple workers downloads the same file, and if the output path is same, then the file might get corrupted due to concurrent writes, or else each worker needs to download the same file at multiple locations which is waste of disk space.
 <br/><br/>
 ```python
 # Download vocabulary to local path only by rank=0 worker.
 Need to synchronize using marker file